zephyrproject-rtos/zephyr/boards/x86/x86_jailhouse/doc/board.rst

 configuration used to accommodate Jailhouse's configs/qemu-x86.c root cell configuration).

-For example, with the :ref:`synchronization_sample`, first set ``JAILHOUSE_QEMU_IMG_FILE`` to the path to the :file:`.qcow2` file.
+For example, with the :ref:`synchronization_sample`:
-Then:

 .. zephyr-app-commands::
    :zephyr-app: samples/synchronization
    :board: x86_jailhouse
+   :gen-args: -DJAILHOUSE_QEMU_IMG_FILE=some/valid.qcow2
-   :goals: run
+   :goals: build run

 This assumes the user has the binary qemu-system-x86_64 in their system (not provided by Zephyr's toolchain).
 This is because the base system here will be 64-bit and Zephyr will boot as a virtual guest in it.
-The qcow2 image must contain the base image with Jailhouse installed (not provided by Zephyr's SDK, again).
+The variable ``JAILHOUSE_QEMU_IMG_FILE`` is the path to a :file:`.qcow2` file.
+This qcow2 image must contain the base image with Jailhouse installed (not provided by Zephyr's SDK, again).

 This will build an image with the synchronization sample app and mount the current directory inside QEMU under /mnt.